Lorenc1o/Lorenc1o.github.io/projects.md

 <div id="AI-social-network" class="project-content">
     For our second semester of the BDMA Master's Degree, we had to develop a joint project for several courses.
     It consisted on thinking about a data-related startup, and creating a proof of concept for it.
 We decided to create a social network, BWave, that would use AI to recommend content to the users. <br><br>
-    If you want to knoe more about the project, visit the <a href="https://aliabusaleh.github.io/bdma-upc-bdm-bwave/index.html">dedicated page</a>.
+    If you want to know more about the project, visit the <a href="https://aliabusaleh.github.io/bdma-upc-bdm-bwave/index.html">dedicated page</a>.
 </div>

 <div class="project-title" onclick="toggleProject('garbage-content')">